 Seizures are typically classified as either generalized or focal.
 Generalized seizures are the type most people are familiar with.
 During a generalized seizure, the dog may lose consciousness, collapse, convulse, vocalize, and urinate or defecate.

 Focal seizures are often more subtle and may involve only a twitch in one area of the body.
 Focal seizures can also present as “fly biting” behavior, during which your dog may snap at the air as if he’s trying to catch invisible bugs.
 In some cases, focal seizures can progress to become generalized seizures.

 Most seizures last no more than a few minutes.
-Cluster seizures – known as status epilepticus in the medical field – are defined as a continuous seizure lasting more than 5 minutes, or more than two seizures in a row without the dog regaining consciousness in between them.
+Cluster seizures – known as status epilepticus in the medical field – are defined as continuous seizures lasting more than 5 minutes, or more than two seizures in a row without the dog regaining consciousness between them.

 Cluster seizures not only look scary, but they can also cause permanent brain damage.
 Cluster seizures can also quickly cause dangerous changes throughout the body, such as a severely elevated body temperature, low blood sugar, changes in blood pressure, and a high heart rate.
 Cluster seizures are an emergency and your dog must be seen by a veterinarian right away to stop them.

 The most common cause of seizures in dogs is epilepsy.
 This condition usually first appears when the dog is between six months and six years of age.
 Epilepsy is most common in purebred dogs, but any dog can be affected.